BRTrains/BRTrains2/README.md

 # BR Trains v2
-A UK Train Set for OpenTTD, based on the original BRTrains set (itself based on the unfinished BRSet and BROS, previous attempts at a UK set) and Modern UK Train Set (MUTS), an independent add-on for BRTrains including trains released after 2015 (the last date available in BRTrains v1)

-This set aims to combine the BRTrains and MUTS sets, and add modern liveries to trains originally included in BRTrains, and fix colouring/scaling and other graphical inconsistencies in the BRTrains set, since that set was developed by many users over many years and is not known for excessive consistency...

-### Train List
+A UK Train Set addon (newGRF) for OpenTTD, aiming to replicate UK rail (train and tram) rolling stock from the entire history of the British Railway Network

+With a focus on real-world consists and liveries, this set is unashamedly real-world-first with an aim to be able to recreate the UK rail network in game.
+If it's ever run on the UK network, we probably either have it or intend to soon.
+If you find something missing you love, let us know in Discord on TT-Forums - requests tend to jump to the top of the queue

 ### Installation
 Grab the latest release from the in-game content downloader.

-Alternatively get it from the releases page and copy it into your `OpenTTD/newGRF` folder.
+Alternatively get it from the releases page and copy it into your `OpenTTD/newGRF` folder (usually in your Documents folder)

 ### Building from Source
 Easy version: Just push the source to Github and it will build automatically.
 Otherwise: